 Objective Performance Metrics

 A set of performance metrics will be monitored and assessed as an integral part of each annual ROP self-assessment.
 These performance metrics align with the Principles of Good Regulation and are consistent with the goals and intended outcomes of the ROP.
 The performance metrics are designed to be objective and measurable based on readily available ROP program execution data, and to maximize the use of existing databases.
-Metric data is collected and analyzed by region and gency-wide for comparison purposes and to ensure reliable and uniform program implementation.
+Metric data is collected and analyzed by region and agency-wide for comparison purposes and to ensure reliable and uniform program implementation.
 A detailed description of these performance metrics is contained in Appendix A.

 Each metric in Appendix A includes a definition and basis, the criteria to determine whether it is met, the organization responsible for gathering the data, program area(s) affected, and cross-references to the principle(s) of good regulation, ROP goals, and ROP intended outcomes that each metric is intended to support.
 A graded approach is used for performance criteria: